ebarlas/TrippinOnTubs/README.md

 Local secondary indexes are defined for (1) score and (2) day, score to enable top-score and top-score-today searches.

+Another pair of secondary indexes is defined without events in the projection.
+These indexes are tailored for score listings without events, such as on the trippinontubs.com [website](#website).

 ```
 POST /scores